Johnny Gargano: NXT Champion (2019–2020)

-Gargano made his main roster debut on the February 18, 2019 episode of Raw, where he and Ciampa defeated former rivals Raw Tag Team Champions The Revival in a non-title match.
+Gargano made his main roster debut on the February 18, 2019, episode of Raw, where he and Ciampa defeated former rivals Raw Tag Team Champions The Revival in a non-title match.
 The next night on their SmackDown debut, Gargano and Ciampa defeated The Bar (Cesaro and Sheamus).
 On the March 13 episode of NXT, after Gargano and Ciampa were eliminated from the Dusty Rhodes Classic, Ciampa attempted to attack Gargano, similar to his original betrayal at TakeOver: Chicago two years prior, before Gargano reversed it and attacked him, thus turning face.

 On the March 20 episode of NXT, it was revealed by Triple H that Gargano and Ciampa were to compete at NXT TakeOver: New York for the NXT Championship, but due to Ciampa needing real-life neck surgery, he was removed from the match and forced to vacate the title; therefore, it was announced that Gargano would still be in the match for the now vacant title, and his opponent would be Adam Cole, who won a fatal five-way match later that night to earn the right to replace Ciampa.
-At the event on April 5, Gargano defeated Cole in a two-out-of-three falls match to win the NXT Championship for the first time in his career, which also made him the first ever NXT Triple Crown Champion.
+At the event on April 5, Gargano defeated Cole in a critically acclaimed two-out-of-three falls match to win the NXT Championship for the first time in his career, which also made him the first ever NXT Triple Crown Champion.
 At the end of the show, Ciampa came out to celebrate Gargano's successful title win with Candice LeRae as well.
-The match between Gargano and Cole was rated five and a half stars by Dave Meltzer, making it the first WWE match to break the five-star rating and Gargano's third five-star rated match overall.
 On the April 17 episode of NXT, Gargano was celebrating his championship victory until he was confronted and attacked by The Undisputed Era.
 A rematch was scheduled between Gargano and Cole to take place at NXT TakeOver XXV on June 1, where Gargano lost the title, ending his reign at 57 days.
 Gargano's rematch on August 10 at NXT TakeOver: Toronto was then scheduled by William Regal to be another two-out-of-three falls match, with each wrestler allowed to pick a stipulation, with Regal deciding the final fall's stipulation.
 At the event, Gargano won the second fall, but was ultimately unsuccessful in regaining the title after losing the final fall, which was in a steel cage match, after both men fell from the top of the cage through a table.